NVJKKartik/Alumni_connect/README.md

 Step 3
 Run "flutter run" in the terminal

+The apk of the app can be downloaded from google drive https://drive.google.com/drive/folders/1Oz10jLMQwjyi8spVM88_Sm8Hey8A-P_J?usp=sharing

 The app should be up and running.
 Recheck the dependencies if the app is not working.